 Every minute of your life is gold.
-If you came across with this blog post means you are a PPC Specialist or a Growth Marketer looking for daily productivity tips to make your account management more efficient.
-Furthemore, in case you are interviewing for a PPC position, you will be asked to perform pay-per-click worksamples and Excel exercises to assess your skills.
+If you came till here means, as a Growth Marking Manager or PPC Specialist, you are looking for productivity tips to make your account management more efficient.
+Otherwise, in case you are interviewing for a PPC position, you might be asked to perform pay-per-click work samples and Excel exercises to assess your skills.

 Are you ready?
 Below you find a list of 7 PPC Excel formulas you can use to speed up your campaigns daily management.

 This function trims the extra spaces in a cell.
 This is useful when you’re editing in bulk multiple campaigns and some extra space might spring accidentally.
 Don’t forget that the string will become your next ad copy therefore make sure to remove extra spaces before counting the length.

 One of the most important activity on PPC is checking the text length before uploading the ads.
 The LEN function is pretty straightforward and it gets the length of a cell; it is useful when you want to count if you need have exceeded the characters limit numbers of Google, Bing or Amazon Ads.
 You can combine this function highlighting the cell on green or red based on the result available.

 Below you can find the length limits for Google Responsive Search Ads or Expanded Ads.